alovajs/alovajs.github.io/docs/resource/01-request-adapter/01-alova-mock.md

 You can intercept the error instance in the `onMockError` field and return the converted error message.

-> You can also throw an ERROR in onMockResponse to indicate failure request.
+> You can also throw an error in onMockError to indicate a failed request.

 ```javascript
 const mockAdapter = createAlovaMockAdapter(